andkret/Cookbook/Introduction.md

 When you look at it, you have two very important places where you have data.

-You have in the training phase with two types of data:
+You have in the training phase two types of data:
 Data that you use for the training.
 Data that basically configures the model, the hyper parameter configuration.

 Once you're in production you have the live data that is streaming in.
 Data that is coming in from from an app, from a IoT device, logs, or whatever.

+A data catalog is also important.
+It explains which features are available and how different data sets are labeled.

 All different types of data.
 Now, here comes the engineering part.